 You may have installed some third-party software for virus protection.
 It still does not matter, as Windows 10 itself, in case you are using it, comes with a Windows Defender Security Center.

 What this program does, is that it prevents Widevine Content Decryption Module from getting the update.
-This does not occur because it is a malware or any corrupted program.
+It does not occur because it is a malware or any corrupted program.
 The main reason lies in the new security feature that has been included by Microsoft.
 In the latest version of Windows, apps or files getting installed without permission has been prohibited.

 So when you try to update the component within Chrome, first you need to turn off real-time protection.
-This is within Windows Defender Security Center.
+It is within Windows Defender Security Center.
 Or if you are using any other third party antivirus program, disable it before starting the update.

 You should note that, after you update the component, re-enable your security software.